Preparing an Older Home for Sale

 Make Repairs in Advance

-A major concern with selling an older home is that an older structure and outdated interior systems may need to be replaced.
+A major concern with selling an older home is that an older structure and outdated interior design may need to be replaced.
 You might be horrified to discover that a home you were prepared to buy needed a great deal of structural repairs before it would be move-in ready.

 Ask your real estate agent if getting an inspection in advance would be a good move for your home.
 If getting an inspection would help, request special services that include tests for problems common to older homes, such as lead.
 Once you get the report back, make a list of the repairs that you can make in advance.
 Ensure they are completed before you list the home, to avoid any unpleasant surprises or difficult conversations.